srirajbura16/Notes/CommonSenseGuideToDS&Algo/1Why_Data_Structures_Matter.md

 ### Analyzing Array data structure efficiency

+When an array is created, the computer allocates cells in memory to accommodate the array.
+Every cell in memory has a specific address that is represented with a number and sequential.

 **Reading**

 - Takes one step to read from the array.
+O(1)
+- Actually takes 2 steps.
+The computer jumps to where the array is allocated in memory and adds index to memory cell address.

 **Searching**